What are some examples of SMART goals?

 - Too much time and you get bored, and your brain won’t work with you when you make those small victories, because they will be spread too far apart

 You want just enough time to not burn out, and a time-frame short enough to feel some pressure.
 Each day, if you don’t accomplish what you should, you know your behind at some point.

 Does this goal involve others?
 Perhaps is a goal for your team or organization, in which case you will have forced and voluntary deadlines to meet.

-Timelines for goal setting are crucial because the provide or strip away momentum.
-When you know you are knocking out your daily goals, staying on track for the monthly will be a breeze and even enjoyable.
+Timelines for goal setting are crucial because they provide or strip away momentum.
+When you know you are knocking out your daily goals, staying on track for the month will be a breeze and even enjoyable.

 If you have daily actionable steps you need to take, straying too far from that timeline kills your snowball effect and makes the whole process bland.

 👉🏽 RELATED POST: How to Automate Your Success with Good Habits